enialm/capibara/README.md

 ## Endpoints

-### Authentication
+### Authentication and Headers

-The header `X-API-Key` is used for authentication.
+Requests must include an `X-API-Key` header containing the configured API key.
+Endpoints that accept a JSON body (`/event`, `/delete`) should be called with a `Content-Type` header set to `application/json`.

 ### Record Event

 `POST /event`

 Records an event occurrence with the provided name.
-The API automatically adds a Unix timestamp set to the time of ingestion.
+The API automatically adds a Unix timestamp (in seconds) corresponding to the ingestion time.

 **Body:**
 ```json